Last updated: 14.07.2017. Added images and improved readability.

 - The high-compression engine packs plenty of muscle for turning a 10-inch blade.

 Most users have been impressed by how easy to start it.
 Unlike gas powered models, it does not require priming – simply flip the switch to “on,” pull the cord and start drilling.

 Fueling up your ice auger has never been this easy.
 You don’t need to worry about mixing fuel and oil in the proper proportions, or trying to pour the mix into a small tank while you’re shivering from the cold.

-Instead, you’ll just attach a pre-filled, 1-pound propane tank and start drilling.
+Instead, just attach a pre-filled, 1-pound propane tank and start drilling.
 When it’s time to switch fuel tanks, which you won’t have to do very often thanks to the efficiency of the Eskimo motor, just remove and safely discard the old tank and hook up a new one.

 Best Electric Powered